tuanqdinh/dlta-reading.github.io/index.md

 Welcome to our reading group.
 Please join us this summer to understand and learn about deep learning from a researcher's point of view.
 We will be doing book readings, paper readings, code demos, guest lectures and more importantly, discussing and updating the latest research from deep-learning community.

-We are first planning to finish the book by Ian Goodfellow, [deeplearningbook](http://www.deeplearningbook.org/)in June and move to [Matrix Computation book] (http://web.mit.edu/ehliu/Public/sclark/Golub%20G.H.,%20Van%20Loan%20C.F.-%20Matrix%20Computations.pdf)
+We are first planning to finish the book by Ian Goodfellow, [deeplearningbook](http://www.deeplearningbook.org/) and cover widely used deep learning architectures in June and then move to [Matrix Computation book] in mid July.

 **All are welcome**